jasonnyp/25P1/README.md

 ## ENHANCe
 ENHANCe is an application designed to improve manual blood pressure logging with an app based on OCR technology, replacing traditional paper logged patient blood pressure with a online database storage system and a modern and simplistic mobile app.

+##Main Changes made to ENHANCe in P2 2024:
+1. Updated the reccomendation based on clients requirements (Do request from Mr Jason Chung if needed)
+2. Updated the scans from general scans to 7 day scans and general scans based on clients requirements (Do request from Mr Jason Chung if needed)
+3. Added EditPatient page to edit patients Target Home BP and details
+4. Updated the UI for activity_simple_dashboard, activity_verify_scan, activity_scan, row_bp_record, activity_profile.
+5. Added in Authentication using Firebase instead of hard coded username and password in the application

+**Note:** Do note that the code changes are listed below
+<br><br>
+**Note:** Test cases and passwords towards the project are in the provide link: https://docs.google.com/spreadsheets/d/1eyt-5fAPMl-NJQHJk-1Y_YeJh-J8y1TF/edit?usp=sharing&ouid=107358809926173469194&rtpof=true&sd=true

 ## Features
 ### Login System and Staff/Admin System
 To facilitate clinic staff, ENHANce includes a login page synced with an online database of users.